rin9147/GYEMS-Servo/README.md

+# NOTE
+This library is under development.

+The README may not be sufficient; if you find something not in README, please view the code.

+Use of my library is at your own risk.
+If you have any concerns, please use the original library.

 # GYEMS Servo Motor

 This servo is a brushless servo motor, which communicating via RS485.
 The servo is controlled by sending a data packt according to the desired control mode.
 For more detail about this product, please check on "RMD-L Servo Motor Manual V1.2 -EN" file.